Melown/mario-cloud-api/README.md

 Now navigate your webbrowser to http://localhost/mario-api.

-After loggin in via swagger-ui, you should be able to use all API-methods from within swagger-ui.
+After logged in in via swagger-ui, you should be able to use all API-methods from within swagger-ui.